About the Prostate Cancer Foundation

 The Prostate Cancer Foundation (PCF) is the world's leading philanthropic organization funding and accelerating prostate cancer research.
-Founded in 1993, PCF has raised more than $615 million and provided funding to more than 2,000 research programs at nearly 200 cancer centers and universities.
+Founded in 1993, PCF has raised nearly $660 million and provided funding to more than 2,000 research programs at nearly 200 cancer centers and universities.
 The PCF global research enterprise now extends to 19 countries.
 PCF advocates for greater awareness of prostate cancer and more efficient investment of governmental research funds for transformational cancer research.
 Its efforts have helped produce a 20-fold increase in government funding for prostate cancer.

 The Reliable Source for the Latest Developments

 For the men and their families fighting prostate cancer globally, PCF is a primary source for new standard-of-care and research information.
 We connect patients, loved ones, care providers and scientists to critical updates, the latest developments, best practices and news from the treatment pipeline.